Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 7. Establish Robust Forecasting

-Accurate cost forecasting supports better budgeting and helps justify ML investments.
-Begin by modeling costs per project or team, factoring in compute, storage, and inference usage.
-Use tagging policies across SageMaker resources to categorize expenses, enabling granular forecasting and accountability.
+Accurate cost forecasting supports budgeting and justifies ML investments.
+Model costs per project or team, factoring in compute, storage, and inference.
+Use tagging policies across SageMaker resources for granular accountability.
+Incorporate historical seasonality and planned business initiatives — such as expected surges in inference traffic during production rollouts — to make forecasts more reliable.

 How Can Finout Help You Manage AWS SageMaker Costs?